calvinrzachman/chain-of-thought/lightning-network/README.md

 - The signed commitment transaction is NOT an IOU
 - The signed commitment transaction is NOT an IOU or receipt with a claim on Bitcoin

 The multi-signature underlying a payment channel gives the signed commitment transaction credibility.
 When you receive a signed commitment transaction, you know that your counter-party has the equity underlying your negotiations because that equity is under your joint control.
-The commitment transaction is a contract declaring that the specified equity is placed under your sole control and will be regonized as such by the Bitcoin Network.
+The commitment transaction is a contract declaring that the specified equity is placed under your sole control and will be recognized as such by the Bitcoin Network.

 Another way to think about it: Two channel participants are co-authors jointly working on a draft of a Bitcoin transaction.
 They continually revise the transaction in private until they feel compelled to publish, whether due to a breach of channel contract or desire to use capital elsewhere.
 With the publication of their final draft, they reflect the aggregate of all negotiations and once again ask for the attention of the world as a whole to bear witness.